Spirit AeroSystems to bring back some employees after layoffs, furloughs

 “This is a great timing for the aerospace industry to really start picking back up,” said Jeremy Hill, director of WSU’s Center for Economic Development and Business Research.
 “We are getting to a point, a little stagnation in our economy, not a lot of growth was happening, so bringing those employees back on will really reboot this economy.”

-Hill said this means more money for the company but also some piece of mind for struggling suppliers, too.
+Hill said this means more money for the company but also some peace of mind for struggling suppliers, too.

-“It’s going to generate about another 70 million dollars of output,” said Hill.
-“That might sound small compared to what Spirit does, but that’s critical for all that supply chain work and all the other value added that we do.”
+“It’s going to generate about another $70 million of output,” said Hill.
+“That might sound small compared to what Spirit does, but that’s critical for all that supply chain work and all the other value-added that we do.”

 Spirit said it continues to take safety measures for employees including ongoing cleaning of workspaces and common areas.